 After that, it will turn the shape to the editing mode that allows you to edit anchor points and control points.
 It makes your work more easily with helpful freeform editing tools.
-You can refer to the Draw and Edit Freeforms article for more information.
+You can refer to the Edit Freeforms article for more information.

 If the default styles of a shape do not satisfy you, Saola Animate enables you to customize the look of that shape within seconds.
 There are many style and effect properties available in the Properties pane > Styles tab and Effects tab.

 Let’s take a glance at these articles to learn more: